VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ## Performing the Liquidation

-Once an under-collateralized account has been identified, the liquidation process can be initiated using the `liquidateBorrow` function provided by the relevant vToken contract (Liquidator contract on the Core Pool).
+Once an under-collateralized account has been identified, the liquidation process can be initiated using either `liquidateBorrow` , `liquidateAccount` or `healAccount` function. `liquidateBorrow` is provided by the relevant vToken contract (Liquidator contract on the Core Pool) whereas  `liquidateAccount` and `healAccount` are provided in Comptroller.
 Here's an overview of the steps involved:

+{% hint style="warning" %}
+Please note that `liquidateAccount` and `healAccount` are an extension of the liquidation mechanism to address handling of bad debt and offseting it with protocol revenue/fees.
+Therefore those 2 functions are only available in Isolated Pools.
+For Core Pool `liquidateBorrow` function provided by `VToken` contract is only available to perform liquidations.
+{% endhint %}

 1. Calculate the liquidation amount: Determine the amount of debt to be repaid and the collateral to be seized.
 This is typically calculated by examining the borrower's debt balance, the market's collateral factor, and any discounts or liquidation incentives offered.

+2. When performing the liquidation, there are 3 different types of liquidations that can be called, taking in mind the <b> collateral, minimum liquidatable collateral </b> and <b>solvency</b> of the account
-2. Invoke the `liquidateBorrow` function: Call the `liquidateBorrow` function on the relevant vToken contract.
+- <b> Collateral > minLiquidatableCollateral --> </b> `liquidateBorrow()`: Call the `liquidateBorrow` function on the relevant vToken contract.
 This function requires several parameters, including the borrower's address, the liquidator's address, the amount of debt to be repaid, and the collateral to be seized.
 Refer to the vToken contract documentation for specific details on the function's required parameters.

-3. Handle liquidation results: After invoking `liquidateBorrow`, monitor the transaction's success and handle any resulting events or errors.
-Successful liquidations will transfer the seized collateral to the liquidator's address and repay the debt from the borrower's account.

- {% hint style="warning" %}
-   Please note that the liquidation process involves complex calculations and requires a deep understanding of Venus Protocol.
-It's essential to thoroughly test and validate your liquidation bot before deploying it in a production environment.
-Additionally, keep track of any changes or updates to the Venus Protocol that may impact the liquidation process.
-{% endhint %}

 {% hint style="info" %}
 ### Example

-Collateral Factor: 50%
+<b>Collateral Factor: 50%

 Liquidation Threshold: 60%